 These group level targets are expected to be reached by the end of 2020 at the latest.
 While the global demand for stainless steel continues to grow, Outokumpu takes a conservative approach on the market growth and metal price assumptions, and expects the targeted profitability improvement to come primarily through efficiency and cost improvements in the current scope of business, supported by further strengthening of Outokumpu’s cost competitiveness and market position market presence and market share particularly in Americas.

-Business and financial outlook for the fourth quarter of 2017
+Business and financial outlook for the first quarter 2018

-Outokumpu expects its fourth-quarter adjusted EBITDA to be higher compared to the previous quarter (III/17: EUR 56 million).
+Outokumpu expects its first-quarter adjusted EBITDA to be higher compared to the previous quarter (IV/17: EUR 82 million).

 Short-term risks and uncertainties